crisis-arg/pixel_adventure/README.md

 **Introduction**

 Pixel Adventure is a 2D pixel-art style game developed using Flutter and the Flame game engine.
-This game offers an engaging platformer experience across five levels, each increasing in difficulty and challenge.
+The maps in the game are designed using Tiles, This game offers an engaging platformer experience across five levels, each increasing in difficulty and challenge.

 **Play the Game**